LisaTomaeva/github-viewer/README.md

-To install the packeges:
+To install the packages:
 - npm install

 To run the project use:
-- nps start
+- npm start